Julie Mayer (Desperate Housewives): Development and casting

 Prior to being cast in the role, Bowen did not think she would get it, explaining, "they were looking for a 12-year-old brunette ... and I was a 13-year-old blonde."
 As a result, Bowen was asked to dye her hair for the role.
 Bowen was initially attracted to the series because of the amount of attention paid to the younger characters.
 She stated, "If you watch a lot of other television shows, the kids don't have that much [of a] part in it.
 On this show, the writers give us each our own individual storylines that have a lot of layers to them."
 For the show's third season, the character's storylines began revolving around themes of teenage rebellion and angst.
 Bowen commented: "She's going to have, you know, primarily one love interest, and he's a bit of a bad boy.
 We’re going to see if she has a positive effect on him, or if he has a negative effect on her.
 I'm definitely very excited about it ... because you kind of get to see a different side to her."

 Andrea Bowen (pictured) portrayed Julie, daughter of Susan Delfino (Teri Hatcher).

 At the beginning of the series' fourth season, Bowen commented on the possibility that her character would be leaving the show for college, stating that the writers had briefly alluded to the character's departure early in the season but removed it from the script.
 She continued: "Do I want my character to go off to college?
 No, I'm very happy where I am but I wouldn't be too devastated if it happened because none of us feel too secure with their jobs being that people get killed left and right.
 I think we all live with the suspicion that we're going to be going."
 The Julie character was written off the series for the fifth season.
 Hatcher expressed disappointment in the decision, but series creator Marc Cherry promised that Bowen would return to the series.
 Bowen returned to the series for one episode during season five and rejoined the main cast as a series regular for the sixth season.
 She appeared once in the seventh season and returned for a string of episodes in the show's eighth and final season.

 Storylines

 Season 1

-Julie usually helps Susan deal with problems regarding Susan's love life.
-She also helps to care for her mother after her divorce.
+Julie usually helps Susan deal with problems regarding Susan's love life, and helps to care for her mother after her divorce.
 She is briefly romantically involved with Zach Young (Cody Kasch), the troubled son of Susan's friend, Mary Alice (Brenda Strong).
 She harbors Zach in her room when he escapes from the mental institution Paul has sent him to.
 Susan eventually finds Zach and sends him home, which Julie considers an act of betrayal.
 Eventually, Susan bans Zach from seeing Julie due to his increasingly disturbing behavior, but they continue dating in secrecy.
 Soon after, Julie breaks up with Zach because of his sadistic mentality.